ColtonJD/File_Metadata_Microservice/README.md

 # File Metadata Microservice WIP - README Needs Updating
 =========================

-Upload your image and receive a JSON object with related information
+Upload your file and receive a JSON object with related information

+View a working example at https://file-metadata-ms-cj.glitch.me/

+The hosted version currently only supports images, however, it can in theory support any file type.
+Open that up at your own risk.

 ## Technologies